jrroosevelt/VS2PCG/Card clarifications M-Z.md

 ---

 Q: Scenario: I have Taskmaster on my side and my opponent plays H.A.M.M.E.R.
+Cloak.
+Is Cloak hit with -1/-1 counters from Taskmaster copying **Darkforce Channeling**?

+A: Yes.

 # [Terrax](http://vs.tcgbrowser.com/images/cards/big/FRI-016.jpg)
 *Set: The Frightful*